 The following situations are not covered by BEPP:

-- Normal wear and tear, including but not limited to rust, dents, and scratches, or cosmetic damage that doesn't impair the item
+- Normal wear and tear, including but not limited to rust, dents, scratches, or cosmetic damage that doesn’t impair the item.

-- Any repairs or alterations made to the item after the listing end date that were not authorized by the third-party provider of the Business Equipment Purchase Protection program
+- Any repairs or alterations made to the item after the listing end date that were not authorized by the third-party provider of eBay’s Business Equipment Purchase Protection program.

 Filing a claim